MicrosoftDocs/visualstudio-docs/docs/python/overview-of-python-tools-for-visual-studio.md

 Visual Studio 2015 and earlier are available at [visualstudio.microsoft.com/vs/older-downloads/](https://visualstudio.microsoft.com/vs/older-downloads/).

 > [!Important]
 > Features are fully supported and maintained for only the latest version of Visual Studio.
-Features are available in older versions but are not actively maintained.
+Features are available in older versions but aren't actively maintained.

 |          Python support          |   2017+   |   2015   | 2013 Comm | 2013 Desktop | 2013 Web | 2013 Pro+ | 2012 Pro+ | 2010 SP1 Pro+ |
 |----------------------------------|----------|----------|-----------|--------------|----------|-----------|-----------|---------------|